How to build your inventory¶

 - child group

-By default Ansible merges groups at the same parent/child level alphabetically, and the last group loaded overwrites the previous groups.
+By default Ansible merges groups at the same parent/child level in ASCII order, and the last group loaded overwrites the previous groups.
 For example, an a_group will be merged with b_group and b_group vars that match will overwrite the ones in a_group.

 You can change this behavior by setting the group variable